yarkqub/my_kiosk/readme.md

 ## Extra info
 * You can use the command `npm run build` to build the project for production

+## To do
+* Add subcategory to the products
+* Fix the bug the product quantity when product is added to the cart
+* Disable products that are out of stock
+* Generate sales report

+## License
+This project is licensed under the MIT license.

 Credits to: